The old adage ‘once a caesarean, always a caesarean’ no longer holds true for many women.

 Risks of VBAC

-The risk of the scar in your womb (uterus) and abdomen tearing during labour is very low, but this is the main reason doctors and midwives closely monitor VBACs in a properly equipped hospital because it can result in serious problems for the baby (death or brain injury) and for you (serious bleeding).
+The risk of the scar in your womb (uterus) and abdomen tearing during labour is very low — about 5 to 7 in every 1000 VBACs — but this is the main reason doctors and midwives closely monitor VBACs in a properly equipped hospital.
+A rupture of the scar can result in serious problems for the baby (death or brain injury) and for you (serious bleeding).
 For most women, any tear can be repaired, but in very rare situations where there is severe bleeding, a hysterectomy (removal of the uterus) may be required.

 Women opting for a VBAC also have a higher likelihood of delivering via an emergency caesarean, which increases the risk of uterine infection and bleeding compared with an elective caesarean.